ArthurFinardi/ArthurFinardi/README.md

 ### 👋 Hello!
 I'm Árthur Finardi. 🚀

-Currently, I work as a systems developer through BRQ - Digital Solutions.
+Currently, I work as a systems developer through Meu Cash Card.
 I am constantly studying in order to seek the best practices of system development, for the creation of web APIs, CleanCode application architecture, and Back-end, and Database integration, to provide a better experience in the understanding and maintenance of the project and the use of the web application for the user.

 ### 📌 Education 🎓
 - Bachelor of Science in Information Systems, Impacta College of Technology (2016 - 2019)